qatkk/FederatedNaiveBayesZKP/README.md

 ## Running instructions

+**Blockchain interaction:**
+In this tests, multiple files interact with the Goerli testnet to send and recieve data.
+For this cause a Metamask wallet is used.
+If when running tests you ran into "error: Insufficient funds", the wallet has ran out of Ethers to send transactions to the blockchain.
+Please use the Goerli faucet at the address "https://goerli-faucet.pk910.de/" and send funds to the test wallet at address "0x4C17894120a506f1e2F34c5fE5FDAba25FF9D3e3" to be able to run the tests.

 **Scheme setup:**
 - Inorder to generate the verifier smart contracts for computation verification you need to first set up the zkSNARK circuits provided in "zokrates/" folder.
 For this cause you have to set the number of features and batch size corresponding to your dataset in `configs/number_of_features.txt` and `configs/batch_size.txt`.
 - Run `setup/setup.sh`.
 This bash file will first generate the ZoKrates circuits corresponding to your set values in the configs folder.
 After preparing the ZoKrates file it will compile them and generate the FLSC, DVSC, and MVSC smart contract for the blockchain.
 And in the end, it will compile these contracts and deploy the FLSC contract to the blockchain at the address: `configs/contract_addr.txt`.